ImanMontajabi/Mynah-Beta/README.md

 </p>

-<h1 align="center">PDYtube</h1>
+<h1 align="center">openTube</h1>

-<p align="center">This is Open Source YouTube downloader for self-hosted Telegram Bot with many other Features
+<p align="center">This is open source YouTube downloader for self-hosted Telegram Bot with many other Features
     <br>
          It is easy to use and safe for personal and family use-cases
     </br>